teibit/xarray-events/docs/getting_started/installation.rst

 -   `pytest <https://docs.pytest.org>`_
 -   `numpy <https://numpy.org>`_

-Note: at the moment we only guarantee full compatibility with the latest version of each dependency.
+..
+Note:: we have tested with the latest version of each dependency.